What Does Speaker Phase Really Mean? | MTX Audio

 Why would you ever want to wire your speakers or subwoofers "Out of Phase?"
 Well, have you ever seen installations where one or more subwoofers are mounted inverted to the listener?
 This means the back of the subwoofer is mounted outward.
 It is necessary to wire the inverted woofer "Out of Phase" in order to make it reproduce the audio signal in sync with the non-inverted subs.

-In the Out-Of-Phase diagram above, the two subwoofers on the left and right are mounted inverted and would require wiring to be “Out of Phase” in order to perform correctly.
+In the Out-Of-Phase diagram below, the two subwoofers on the left and right are mounted inverted and would require wiring to be "Out of Phase" in order to perform correctly.

 Inverted subwoofer mount